Naming your company – a little help with free business name generators

 Just because your name sounds fun, quirky and exciting, you don’t want to find out that you’ve picked something racy or scandalous when you start advertising in a new country!

 It never hurts to ask a native speaker to have a look or give some input on your list of options as well, where available.
-Possibly if you have friends with language skills they might just give you the benefit of their knowledge for a cup of coffee.
-It might save a lot of money and embarrassment.
+If you have friends with language skills they might give you the benefit of their knowledge over a cup of coffee.
+It might save a lot of money and embarrassment!